chenwilliam77/chenwilliam77-webpage/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Senior Research Analyst
+role: Senior Research Analyst, <br/> Incoming Ph.D.
+Student in Economics

 # Organizations/Affiliations
 organizations:
-- name: Federal Reserve Bank of New York
+- name: Federal Reserve Bank of New York, <br/> Massachusetts Institute of Technology (MIT)
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Senior Research Analyst on the DSGE Team at the Federal Reserve Bank of New York.
-My research interests include macroeconomics, finance, economic theory, and computational macroeconomics. *Views expressed are my own*.
+bio: I am a Senior Research Analyst on the DSGE Team at the [Federal Reserve Bank of New York](https://www.newyorkfed.org/research).
+Starting in Fall 2021, I will be an Economics Ph.D. student at [MIT](https://economics.mit.edu/).
+My research interests include macroeconomics, finance, and computational macroeconomics.
+Within these fields, I am particularly interested in business cycle theory, financial crises, and macro-labor. *Views expressed are my own*.

 interests:
   - Macroeconomics